achuthvarghese/python-flask/README.md

 # Python Flask Web Application Tutorials

-Consists of a list of basic tutorials needed for flask web application develpoment.
+Consists of a list of basic tutorials needed for flask web application development.

 Each tutorial has its own directory in the naming format of `tutorial([0-9]*)` and consists of its own files and folders i.e, the structure might change for each tutorial directory.